 You may have noticed that while trenchless sewer line repair and replacement are less disruptive, they’re not substantially less expensive than traditional methods.
 However, trenchless repair does negate the need for excavation and yard repair, so it may ultimately be less expensive, particularly if your yard has a lot of obstacles or your pipes are covered in concrete.

-The location of the pipe can lead to additional costs if the sewer line is difficult to access or encased in a concrete slab.
+The location of the pipe can lead to additional costs if the sewer line is difficult to access or covered by a concrete slab.
 If the plumber or contractor needs to go through a wall, trench under a basement, or break up a driveway, you’ll need to pay for both the demolition and the repair.

 Get Matched with a Plumbing Expert in Your State